 The results of this study will help inform organizations like ours on the economic impact of living with this medical condition.
 This allows us to advocate on your behalf to make positive changes within government and industry.
 Your participation is crucial to providing the researchers with meaningful results.
 Please take a moment to complete the survey.

 For details on the study and how to participate, please see the note below from the researchers.
-Please note, a French version of the survey will be released shortly.
+Please note, a French version of the survey is also available.

 From the research team

 The research team, led by Dr. Ann Clarke of the University of Calgary, is looking at the economic challenges experienced by adults and parents/caregivers of children living with a food allergy.

 This study is open to all Canadians living with food allergy.
 Participating adults or children (ages 0-18) must have received a food allergy diagnosis from an allergist, family doctor, or pediatrician, and live in Canada.
 Please contact your physician if you have questions about your or your child’s allergies.

 The person most knowledgeable about the impact of food allergy in your household is invited to complete a secure, online survey that will include questions on your/your child’s: